fbucafusco/freertos_educiaa_stdout_leds/README.md

 # Notes

 * Baudrate : 250kbps
-* Use putty or similar to hanlde escape sequences that allow to print colos in the terminal.
+* Use putty or similar to hanlde escape sequences that allow to print colors in the terminal.
 * Se the terminal character encoding to CP437